jupsonator/jupsonator/README.md

-## Hi there 👋
+### Hi there 👋

-My nme is Justin - for a bit of information about me:
+My name is Justin - for a bit of information about me:

 1. I fly drones in my spare time.
 1. I studied in Ireland.